-For typical highway bridge superstructures, the Bureau generally selects among multiple options.
+The Bureau has decided to discontinue use and maintenance of the signed beam bridge standards.
+Discontinued standards are no longer being considered for use on state projects.
 If site and project conditions are appropriate the Bureau prefers the following bridge types for which standard plans are available.
 A designer should consider using a standard bridge even if up to 10 feet of additional bridge length is needed.
 The additional cost will be offset by final design cost savings.
 The standard plans are available on the Bridges and Structures Bureau web site.

 - Three-span standard continuous concrete slab (CCS), J24, J30, J40, and J44 series [BDM 3.6.1.1]: These standard CCS bridges are used for short spans up to 59 feet or where minimum superstructure depth is required.
 There are nine bridge lengths from 70 feet to 150 feet.
 The series includes roadway widths of 24 (which is not for primary highway system bridges), 30, 40, and 44 feet and 0-, 15-, 30- and 45-degree skews.
-The bridges are designed for HL-93 loading under the AASHTO LRFD Specifications. - Single span standard pretensioned prestressed concrete beam (PPCB), H30SI series [BDM 3.6.1.2]: The standard bridges designed according to the AASHTO Standard Specifications were withdrawn.
+The bridges are designed for HL-93 loading under the AASHTO LRFD Specifications.
+The standard plans are available on the Bridges and Structures Bureau web site. - Single span standard pretensioned prestressed concrete beam (PPCB), H30SI series [BDM 3.6.1.2]: The standard bridges designed according to the AASHTO Standard Specifications were withdrawn.
 The H30SI standard plans have been redesigned for HL-93 loading under the AASHTO LRFD Specifications and now have been reissued.
 The H30SI bridges have seven lengths from 46'-8 to 110'-0 and skews of 0, 15, and 30 degrees. - Three-span standard pretensioned prestressed concrete beam (PPCB), H24, H30, H40, and H44 series [BDM 3.6.1.4]: These bridges are intended for highway or stream crossings.
 The standard beam bridges have nine lengths from 138'-10 to 243'-0; 24- (which is not for primary highway system bridges), 30-, 40-, and 44-foot roadways; and skews in 15-degree increments from 0 to 45 degrees, except that the H44 series is limited to a skew of 30 degrees.
-The bridges are designed for HL-93 loading under the AASHTO LRFD Specifications. - Three-span standard rolled steel beam (RSB) [BDM 3.6.1.5]: These standard rolled steel beam bridges, which are intended primarily for stream crossings, have ten lengths from 160 to 340 feet, a roadway width of 40 feet, skews from 0 to 45 degrees, and span ratios of 0.75-1.00-0.75.
 The bridges are designed for HL-93 loading under the AASHTO LRFD Specifications.

+• Three-span standard rolled steel beam (RSB) [BDM 3.6.1.5]: These standard rolled steel beam bridges, which are intended primarily for stream crossings, have ten lengths from 160 to 340 feet, a roadway width of 40 feet, skews from 0 to 45 degrees, and span ratios of 0.75-1.00-0.75.
+The bridges are designed for HL-93 loading under the AASHTO LRFD Specifications.

-If site conditions, roadway width, live loading, curvature, design method, or other considerations prevent use of the standard bridge designs the Bureau prefers that the bridge be individually designed with either of the following.
+If site conditions, roadway width, live loading, curvature, design method, or other considerations prevent use of the standard CCS bridge, designs the Bureau prefers that the bridge be individually designed with either of the following.

-- Pretensioned prestressed concrete beam (PPCB) [BDM 3.6.1.6]: PPCB bridges are used for spans to 155 feet.
+- Pretensioned prestressed concrete beam (PPCB) [BDM 3.6.1.2]: PPCB bridges are used for spans to 155 feet.
 The designer shall select a single standard series of beams or bulb tee beams for the entire bridge.
 Within the series the designer should select among available beam lengths.
-For integral abutments the designer should limit skew to 45 degrees, and for stub abutments the designer should limit skew to 45 degrees. - Continuous welded plate girder (CWPG) [BDM 3.6.1.7]: CWPG bridges are used for spans longer than 155 feet or where minimum superstructure depth is required or where the horizontal alignment is sharply curved.
+For integral abutments the designer should limit skew to 45 degrees, and for stub abutments the designer should limit skew to 45 degrees. - Continuous welded plate girder (CWPG) [BDM 3.6.1.3]: CWPG bridges are used for spans longer than 155 feet or where minimum superstructure depth is required or where the horizontal alignment is sharply curved.
 There are no standard girder cross sections or lengths; each CWPG bridge is designed for the specific site and project conditions.
 For integral and stub abutments the designer should limit skew to 45 degrees.